Skip to main content

 Frequently Asked Questions

-How many pints are in a barrel, and does it differ by country?
+How many pints are in a barrel?

 Conversion Tips & Tricks